Avinier/moff-tarkin/README.md

-# 🏰 Moff Tarkin
+# 🏰 Moff Tarkin: Character-Based Strategic Decision-Making AI

-Training models to think like fictional strategic masterminds - not just talk like them.
+> **Training models to think like fictional strategic masterminds - not just talk like them.**

 ## What this is